klabranche/pytoh/README.md

 ### Customize the container

-The default container used already has an assortment of compilers, runtimes and tools on it.
+The [default container](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers#using-the-default-dev-container-configuration) from GitHub has an assortment of compilers, runtimes and tools on it.
 For example, `console.py` would run immediately without any customization since Python is installed on the default container.

 Flask however is not.
 In order for `app.py` to run without any extra steps we created the [devcontainer.json](https://github.com/klabranche/pytoh/blob/main/.devcontainer/devcontainer.json) file in the .devcontainer folder.